 Eight Students Passed the PESFA Scholarship Award

 First-year students were among the first recipients of scholarship awards given by Private Education Students Fund Assistance through TESDA.

 MCCID Featured in ABS-CBN Channel 23 Show

-Sir Jojo Esposa and Sir Ervin Reyes were both interviewed and MCCID featured in Digital Tour Program of Studio 23 which was aired on Sunday, May 23 at 10:30 pm.
+Sir Jojo Esposa and Sir Ervin Reyes were both interviewed and MCCID featured in the Digital Tour Program of Studio 23 which was aired on Sunday, May 23 at 10:30 pm.

 MCCID one of Signatory/Observer in Manila Accessible ICT Design Recommendations

 MCCID represented the deaf community in the Philippines during the Web Enabled Accessibility Interregional Seminar and Regional Demonstration Workshop on ICT attended by delegates from Asia-Pacific.